 - Tools Utilize options like Import data, Duplicate detection, and Bulk delete wizard

-- Options Change the default display settings to personalize Microsoft Dynamics 365 Customer Engagement (on-premises), and manage your email templates
+- Options Change the default display settings to personalize the default solution, and manage your email templates

 - Email Templates

 The Home tab displays the commands listed in the following table:

 |Save As||Create a copy of this form with a different name.|

 |Save and Close||Save the form and close the form editor.|